-We believe that more education for employers is required.
-Everyone has unique needs and lived experiences, so education of employers is necessary to individualize conversations about disability and create an experience and solution that is produced specifically for the individual.
+We believe that more education around disability disclosure for employers is vital.
+Everyone has unique needs and lived experiences, so education of employers is necessary to individualize conversations about disability and create an experience and solution that is tailored specifically for the individual.

 The disability disclosure decision is intimidating for both employers and young employees with disabilities.
-The YLI team is adding a few tools and resources in the toolkit serving as referencing tools for those who want an inviting and respectful conversation around disclosure.
+The YLI team has added a few tools and resources in the toolkit for those who want an inviting and respectful conversation around disclosure.

 Are you wondering when, what, and how to disclose your disability to your prospective or current employer?